jackpal/aocllmtest/testgen_prompt.md

 This function returns the prompt as a tuple:

 (‘error’, <error message>)
-(‘sequence’, (year, day, part))
 (‘success’, <prompt>)

-A ‘sequence’ message means the puzzle can’t be attempted yet, because another puzzle needs to be solved first.The (year, day, part) of the other puzzle is returned as the second item in the tuple.
-In general, for a given puzzle year and puzzle day, part 1 has to be solved first before part 2 can be attempted.

 generate_program(model_family: str, model_name: str, full_prompt: str, puzzle_year: int, puzzle_day: int, puzzle_part: int)  -> tuple[str, str]